What does Inverted Nipple Correction mean?

 The 3 Grades of Inverted Nipples

 In this grade, the nipple is inverted under the areola but can be maneuvered to project.
 However, it will return to its inverted state within a few minutes.
 In such cases, breastfeeding is usually possible.

-Grade 2 nipple inversion is when the nipple is inverted under the areola and can only be forcefully manoeuvred to briefly protrude.
-Although, in this situation, breastfeeding may still be possible.
-However, correction surgery can be done on the milk ducts.
+Grade 2 nipple inversion is when the nipple is inverted under the areola and can only be forcefully maneuvered to briefly protrude.
+In this situation, breastfeeding may still be possible, however, correction surgery can be done.

 This grade of nipple inversion refers to nipples that require vigorous manipulation.
 Moreover, the nipple remains buried in the areola.
 In these cases, surgery is required to rebalance the muscle pull and correct the inversion.

-What are the benefits of Inverted Nipple Surgery?
+What are the Potential Outcomes of Inverted Nipple Surgery?

 - Altered nipple projection